 \subsection{Snapshot data}

 Let us introduce the notation for the snapshot data to which we refer in the subsequent chapters.
-At given equidistant time instants $0 = t_1 < \dots < t_M = T$ the data is gathered which consists of the input signals $\mathbf{z}(t)$ and the nodal displacements of the mechanical system collected in the vector $\mathbf{u}(\bm{\theta},t)$ at the given time points $t=t_i$ for $i=1,\dots,M$ for a fixed parameter $\bm{\theta}$.
+At given equidistant time instants $0 = t_1 < \dots < t_M = T$ the data is gathered which consists of the input signals $\mathbf{z}(t)$ and the nodal displacements of the mechanical system collected in the vector $\mathbf{u}(t)$ at the given time points $t=t_i$ for $i=1,\dots,M$.
 The snapshot matrices of the displacement and input signals are formed as follows: